Chart Color Schemes

 Tugun ranks below the Australian average when compared to other local markets across a number of language and cultural background related metrics

-Tugun's cultural diversity was found to be below average, with 85.6% of its population being Australian citizens, born in Australia (80.5%), and speaking English only at home (91.6%).
-Christianity was the predominant religion in Tugun, accounting for 44.2% of the population.
-However, Judaism was overrepresented compared to the rest of Queensland, with 0.1% of Tugun's population identifying as Jewish versus 0.1%.
+Tugun's cultural diversity was found to be below average, with 85.6% of its population being Australian citizens, born in Australia at a rate of 80.5%, and speaking English only at home at a rate of 91.6%.
+Christianity is the predominant religion in Tugun, comprising 44.2% of the population.
+However, Judaism is overrepresented in Tugun compared to Regional Queensland, with 0.1% of the population identifying as Jewish versus 0.1% regionally.

 Frequently Asked Questions - Diversity